tkeskita/smoothMesh/README.md

 # smoothMesh

 OpenFOAM mesh smoothing tool to improve mesh quality.
+Moves internal mesh points by using the centroidal smoothing algorithm, optionally with heuristic quality constraints to avoid self-intersections.
+No changes to mesh topology are made.

 Warning: Work in progress.